h4shell/RogueAP/README.md

 # RogueAP

-This script is for testing only and I take no responsibility for illegal use
+This script is for testing only and I don't take any responsibility for illegal use

 ## Supported Operating Systems: